Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Managing Trauma and Mental Health Concerns

-The Journal of Personality Disorders draws a direct line between attachment to inanimate objects, such as a stuffed animal, and borderline personality disorder (BPD.)
-As per Scientific Reports, people with BPD use stuffed animals to regulate and manage emotions.
+The Journal of Personality Disorders draws a direct line between attachment to inanimate objects, like a stuffed animal, and borderline personality disorder (BPD.)

 Some adults also use stuffed animals to self-soothe following childhood trauma.
 Licensed therapists use stuffed animals to help traumatized young people love and care for something else – and, by extension, themselves.
 This practice can last into adulthood.